How we use information about employees

 We have a robust schedule for securely holding and disposing of employee information.
 We only keep your information for as long as it is needed and then dispose of it securely.
 The length of time depends on the purpose we were collecting and using it for.

-For example, if you apply for a role in England or Wales but are unsuccessful, your information will be kept for six months after the end of the recruitment process.
-If you are unsuccessful in an application for a role in Northern Ireland, your information will be kept for 12 months after the end of the process.
+For example, if you apply for a role but are unsuccessful, your information will be kept for six months after the end of the recruitment process.

 If you are successful in an application, the records we keep of your interaction with us as an employee will be kept for six years after the end of your employment.
 Some information is not kept in our people database (for example, work-station assessment forms) and this will be kept for less time.
 Once the business need to keep information has passed, we will either dispose of it or anonymise the information so that you cannot be identified any more.